r-pankevicius/WcfClientWithOMiauAuthentification/README.md

 They are set via
 [See how much work is it to add these headers.](src/LazyCatWcfService/LazyCatConsole/LazyCatServiceOMiauManualClient.cs) But you can write 2 helpers like WrapServiceCall and WrapServiceCallAsync to simplify work needed to fine tune a service method call.
+(TODO: add wraps)

 This is level 1: use it if you have few WCF services, few methods and the service methods are quite stable and will not change in future.